Ilagan: Ethnicity

-Ilagueños today reflects a combination of indigenous, Chinese and Hispanic descent.
+Ilagueños today reflect a combination of indigenous, Chinese, and Hispanic descent.
 The core community was composed of tribes notably the Agta, Ibanag, Gaddang, Yogad, and Kalinga which mirrors the habitation of the Philippines believed to have started 26,000 years ago with various strains of Aetas, then Indonesians coming 5,000 years ago and the Malays in droves starting 200 years B.C. up to 1500 A.D.
-Trade and cultural relations with Chinese preceded the 16th century incursion of the Spaniards.
-Ilocanos who already developed their own distinct traits were recorded to have migrated massively in the 19th century owing to the accessibility of the land and vast opportunities in the area straddling from the present day provinces of Cagayan and Nueva Vizcaya.
-It was proclaimed a province by a Royal Decree and Named Isabela de Luzon on the first day of May in 1856.
+Trade and cultural relations with Chinese preceded the 16th-century incursion of the Spaniards.
+Ilocanos who already developed their own distinct traits were recorded to have migrated massively in the 19th century owing to the accessibility of the land and vast opportunities in the area straddling the present-day provinces of Cagayan and Nueva Vizcaya.
+It was proclaimed a province by a Royal Decree and named Isabela de Luzon on the first day of May in 1856.

 Languages

-Ilagan is dominated by use of Ibanag and Ilocano languages.
-Tagalog is also used as verbal communication channel between Ibanag and Ilocano speakers.
-English is used primarily in communication for government publications, local newsprints, road signs and commercial signs and in doing official business transaction in the city.
+There are three native languages in Ilagan: Ibanag, Ilocano, and Tagalog, which make it a multilingual city.
+English is used primarily in communication for government publications, local newsprints, road signs, and commercial signs, and in doing official business transactions in the city.

+Population

+As of the 2024 census, Imelda Bliss Village is the most populous barangay with 7,961 people while Carikkikan Sur is the least populous barangay with just 223 people.

+The rapid increase of the population in Ilagan is attributed to the current growth of economic activities especially in the sectors of Commerce, Industry, Agriculture, and Housing.
+Ilagan is one of the 145 emerging cities in the Philippines with more than 100,000 residents.
+Statistics from the Philippine Statistics Authority show that Ilagan had a population 131,24311 in 2007, which increased to 135,174 people in the 2010 census making Ilagan as the most populous city in the province of Isabela and the second in Cagayan Valley after Tuguegarao.
+In the 2020 census, the population of Ilagan, was 158,218 people, with a density of sigfig 158,218/1,166.26.